StephanieApaza/StephanieApaza/README.md

 I’m a finance professional with hands-on experience in external audits, financial analysis, and compliance.
 My journey has taught me to think critically, manage complexity, and lead with purpose.

-Today, I’m transitioning into **Data Analytics and FrontEnd Development**, blending my financial background with technology to uncover insights, create smart solutions, and build interactive experiences.
+Today, I’m transitioning into **Data Analytics**, blending my financial background with technology to uncover insights, create smart solutions, and build interactive experiences.

 ---